Susan Ivanova: Early life and career

 Babylon 5 creator Joe Straczynski often spoke of Ivanova's supposedly "Russian" temperament and character.
 His comments, as well as Ivanova's own quips, hint that her world view may have been shaped by the history of the Russian people.
 In the future Earth shown on Babylon 5, the Russian people have united in a consortium and are clearly an important power on Earth.
 Yet, if Ivanova is any example, they remember vividly more difficult times under czars and communism.
 Although she is not openly religious, Ivanova is established as ethnically Jewish when she sits Shiva after her father's death in season one, and is seen also lighting a menorah.
 An old friend of her family, a man she refers to as "uncle" who is a rabbi, visits her after her father's death and she comes to accept her faith, if only in private.
 She does appear to have a belief in God, and she occasionally "talks" to God (in a rather joking manner) under her breath in a few episodes of the series.
-However, she keeps other aspects of her religious beliefs largely to herself, such as how strictly she follows the Jewish dietary laws, since in the episode "Messages from Earth", Marcus procures a freshly-prepared plate of bacon & eggs for her as a surprise to which she doesn't overtly object; bacon being generally avoided by observant Jews as it comes from pigs, which are specifically listed in the Torah as an unclean animal, and thus not kosher.
+However, she keeps other aspects of her religious beliefs largely to herself, such as how strictly she follows the Jewish dietary laws, since in the episode "Messages from Earth", Marcus procures a freshly prepared plate of bacon and eggs for her as a surprise to which she does not overtly object; bacon being generally avoided by observant Jews as it comes from pigs, which are specifically listed in the Torah as an unclean animal, and thus not kosher.

 Ivanova is promoted several times during the series.
 She starts as a lieutenant commander, and is promoted to full commander in the second season.
-At the end of the fourth season, she is made Captain.
-In "Sleeping in Light" (the series finale, set 18 years after the events of the fifth season), it is revealed that she is a General.
+At the end of the fourth season, she is made captain.
+In "Sleeping in Light" (the series finale, set 18 years after the events of the fifth season), it is revealed that she is a general.
 She retires from Earth Force in this episode and becomes "Ranger One", the head of the Rangers.